 The metrics are usually transformed to indexes to provide a value that is easy to understand.
 They also help following historical trends.
 The indexes are usually related to visibility or niche dominance such as the “Dominance Index” in SERPWatcher or the “Visibility Index” by Sistrix and others.

 They basically replace dull and unproductive rank tracking that doesn’t generate any value.
 What’s more, the indexes provide clear information about how well is our website standing in terms of the organic traffic share.
 Reaching score 90 out of 100 means you’re a superman, while 1 out of 100 summons you to start working hard.

 However, scoring 90 in one tool doesn’t mean the same in another.
 There’s no unified metric.
-Each tool has its own calculations and data sources so it’s always worth reading a couple of reviews or comparisons.
+Each rank tracker tool has its own calculations and data sources so it’s always worth reading a couple of reviews or comparisons.

 What to look for when choosing your new rank tracking tool: